scverse/muon/docs/source/index.rst

 Multimodal data containers
 --------------------------

-``muon`` introduces multimodal data containers (`MuData` class) allowing Python users to work with increasigly complex datasets efficiently and to build new workflows and computational tools around it.
+``muon`` introduces multimodal data containers (:class:`muon.MuData` class) allowing Python users to work with increasigly complex datasets efficiently and to build new workflows and computational tools around it.
 ::
 	MuData object with n_obs × n_vars = 10110 × 110101
 	 2 modalities